nebulab/playbook/people-ops/parting-ways.html.md

 ## Termination

 Sometimes, we're also forced to let an employee go.
-This can happen for a number of reasons, but usually it's the result of a failed [performance plan](/people-ops/performance-plans/) or a critical lack of alignment between Nebulab and the employee.
+This can happen for a number of reasons, but usually it's the result of not being able to work productively in any of our projects or a critical lack of alignment between Nebulab and the employee.

 If you are being let go, we want you to know how the situation will be handled and what you can